BendySky/growth-directions-in-twisted-crystal-planes/README.md

 # growth-directions-in-twisted-crystal-planes
-Tool to analyze twisted spherulite growth and determine the change in crystal planes
+Tool to analyze banded spherulite growth and determine the growth direction at a given Q space

 The goal of this project is to analyze large batches of data and determine the direction of crystal growth for a given growth plane.
 Large sets of data were collected from Brookhaven National Lab